lawand/gngt/readme.txt

 more info about this, search the Internet for "ISO 639-1".
     Execute lupdate to generate gngt_XX.ts like this: "lupdate gngt.pro".
     Open gngt_XX.ts with Qt Linguist and add the translation then save the file.
-    Contact the maintainer(s) of GNGT and give them the gngt_XX.ts file.
+    Contact the maintainer(s) of GNGT and send them the gngt_XX.ts file.
     Know that you might be required to update the translation in the future when new translatable phrases are added to GNGT.